 ERP Selection Tips

-1. Understand Why
+1. Understand Why You Need an ERP Implementation

-It’s important for companies to understand why they are going through ERP selection.
 One good reason to do an ERP project is to leverage technology as a competitive advantage within your industry.
 This is a better reason than, “Our support is ending on our current product, and we need to switch.”

 Once you understand your reasons for implementing ERP, you need executive sponsorship around these reasons, and you need buy-in all the way down to end users.